-Almenares elaborated on, among other things, the lifestyle and living conditions of the Indians of El Caney, their use of local resources, and socio-political organization: "Formerly, only Indians were allowed to live in the town [of El Caney].
+Almenares elaborated on, among other things, the lifestyle and living conditions of the Indians of El Caney, their use of local resources, and sociopolitical organization: "Formerly, only Indians were allowed to live in the town [of El Caney].
 They had four mayors, two for the town and two for the country.
-El Caney was one of the principal Indian towns in the old days,
+El Caney was one of the principal Indian towns in the old days, and the arms of the place bore the effigy of an Indian princess."
+66 He added that he had been married twice, but had fathered no children.
+As to the secret of his longevity, he replied that there was none, only "that he was in the hands of God who had permitted him to live."
+67 Several anthropologists later concluded that Almenares was one of the Cuban descendants of the Arawak.

 Later in Santiago, Culin "learned that the Indians who had given rise to the story of a wild tribe were probably those living at Yateras, some miles in the mountains, northeast of the city of Guantánamo."
 He found the Yateras Indians living near the coffee plantation "La Sorpresa," reportedly migrants from Santo Domingo in the previous century.
-The owner, Eugenio Ysalgué, described them as
+The owner, Eugenio Ysalgué, described them as: